 The 2020–2024 California Strategic Highway Safety Plan (SHSP) has been developed using the data findings and input from regional outreach events to determine effective strategies to reduce roadway fatalities and serious injuries.
-The SHSP Implementation Plan outlining specific actions to implement the strategies based on the framework of the SHSP document is under development and will be available in Spring 2020.
+The SHSP Implementation Plan will identify specific actions to implement the strategies based on the framework of the SHSP document.

 What Is the Strategic Highway Safety Plan?

 An SHSP is a statewide data-driven traffic safety plan that coordinates the efforts of a wide range of organizations to reduce traffic accident fatalities and serious injuries on all public roads.
 In coordination with federal, state, local, and private sector safety stakeholders, the SHSP establishes goals, objectives, and challenge areas.

 Federal Regulations Require that the California SHSP includes:

 Consultation with a variety of stakeholders.At present, there are over 400 identified stakeholders assisting with the SHSP Update process, including: federal agencies, state agencies, local agencies and organizations including police departments, regional transportation agencies, tribal governments, and private stakeholders.

 Analysis and effective use of crash data.